 - Put the fruits of dialogue into action through service, and in the process learn from local faith and interfaith organizations that are seeking to address social problems and contribute to the common good.

-Students of all religious and non-religious backgrounds are invited to apply; Grad & Undergrad students are all welcome.
+Students of all religious and non-religious backgrounds are invited to apply; All Masters & Undergrad students are welcome.

 The course includes an overnight group retreat and a community service component.